-The race among 5G isn’t just domestic- it’s international.
-Thankfully we established our own vendors in the US but in other highly populated nations, Huawei (002502.SZ) is a known name.
+The race among 5G providers isn’t just domestic; it’s international.
+Thankfully, we’ve established our own vendors in the U.S., but in other highly populated nations, Huawei (SZ: 002502) is a known name.

-Huawei is a large telecom company that manufactures many phones for large countries like the UK. and Brazil.
+Huawei is a large telecom company that manufactures phones for large countries like the UK and Brazil.

-Huawei was founded about 33 years ago after Zhengfei’s service in the Chinese military as an engineer.
-Today, the company takes in over $100 billion of annual revenue.
-But we’ll get more into Zhengfei later.
+Zhengfei founded Huawei about 33 years ago after he served as an engineer in the Chinese military.
+Today the company takes in over $100 billion in annual revenue.
+We’ll get into Zhengfei more later.

 Because of companies like Huawei and the track record they have, the screen staring back at us could have much more than wires and chips behind it.

-Many allegations have been made against huawei over the years, even reaching back to the early years of the Obama administration.
+Over the years, even reaching back to the early years of the Obama administration, allegations have been made against Huawei.

-All point towards using advanced technology, seeping through the casual use of our mobile phones to get deep into the US government infrastructure.
+All point to the possibility of the company using advanced technology, seeping through the casual use of our mobile phones, to get deep into U.S. government infrastructure.

-Many resources supplied by Huawei are suspected to be subject to exploitation, though denied by the company just as much as they have been accused.
+Many resources supplied by Huawei are suspected to be subject to exploitation.
+The company has denied this just as much as it’s been accused.

-We as a nation are going to grow more reliant on 5G, connectivity is key in the world that relies on productivity on a distanced basis.
+As a nation, we are going to grow more reliant on 5G; connectivity is key in a world that relies on productivity regardless of distance.

 Law and Order

-Since 2012, suspicions of threats to national security via Huawei tech have been investigated.
-In a 2012 report, Huawei and another Chinese telecom company, ZTE(OTCMKTS: ZTCOY), were brought to light.
+Since 2012, Huawei tech has been investigated.
+In a 2012 report, suspicions of threats to national security via Huawei and another Chinese telecom company, ZTE (OTC: ZTCOY), were brought to light.

-Refusal to adhere to US investigation didn’t help Huawei’s cause.
-Intellectual property was at stake on both the US and Huawei’s side.
+Refusal to adhere to that U.S. investigation didn’t help Huawei’s cause.
+Intellectual property was at stake on both the U.S.’s side and Huawei’s side.

-Huawei released a statement, stating the charges made are a clear attack on the reputation of the company that are based on decades-old allegations.
-“Unfounded and unfair” were the words used in the statement as well.
+Huawei released a statement stating the charges made were based on decades-old allegations and a clear attack on the reputation of the company.
+“Unfounded and unfair” were the words used.

-It doesn’t help that the CFO of Huawei, Meng Wanzhou, was charged for evasion and bank fraud by the US government, arrested in Canada in December 2018 and facing possible extradition to the US.
+It doesn’t help that the CFO of Huawei, Meng Wanzhou, was charged for evasion and bank fraud by the U.S. government, arrested in Canada in December 2018, and is facing possible extradition to the U.S.